-REACH Alternative Education is dedicated to ensuring that learners are taught about safeguarding, including online safety.
-We recognise that a one size fits all approach may not be appropriate for all learners, and a more personalised or contextualised approach for more vulnerable learners, victims of abuse and some SEND children might be needed.
+REACH is dedicated to ensuring that children are taught about how to keep themselves and others safe, including online.
+We recognise that effective education should be tailored to the specific needs and vulnerabilities of individual children, including children who are victims of abuse, and children with special educational needs and/or disabilities (SEND).
 This is part of a broad and balanced curriculum.